What is the Participative Leadership Style? Pros and Cons

 Advantages of Participative Leadership

 There are numerous advantages of participative decision-making.
-It engages employees and builds trust, which encourages innovation and a positive work environment.
+It engages employees and builds trust, encouraging innovation and a positive work environment.
 This in turn increases productivity, employee satisfaction, and retention.
 When leaders participate with their team members, they’re more likely to understand what motivates them, which ultimately helps them achieve their goals together.

 Disadvantages of Participative Leadership

 One major disadvantage of the participative style is that it can lead to groupthink.
 Groupthink occurs when group members follow the same opinion without any disagreement or criticism.
-This means that there may not be any new ideas being considered by the group because everyone agrees on all issues and decisions made by others will be accepted without question or debate.
+This means there may not be any new ideas being considered by the group because everyone agrees on all issues and decisions made by others will be accepted without question or debate.

-In addition, if you have a team member who is not very confident about his/her knowledge about a topic then he/she might feel intimidated by participating in meetings where everyone else seems more knowledgeable than him/herself (this can happen even if people are simply projecting an image of knowing more than others).
+In addition, if you have a team member who is not very confident about his/her knowledge about a topic then he/she might feel intimidated by participating in meetings where everyone else seems more knowledgeable than him/herself (this can happen even if people are projecting an image of knowing more than others).

 How to start implementing democratic leadership at work